-Join Adam Crespi for an in-depth discussion in this video Drawing a bond pattern: Flush and ragged edges, part of 3D Textures: Shingles & Siding.
+Join Adam Crespi for an in-depth discussion in this video Drawing a bond pattern: Flush and ragged edges, part of Creating Shingles & Siding 3D Textures.

 - We use shingles on houses everywhere.
 In almost every climate.
 And we use them in almost infinite variation of color, size, and pattern.
 I'm going to draw out a bond pattern of shingles here in Adobe Illustrator.
 But before I do that I'll take a look at some shingle reference to get a good idea of the pattern and variation I need.
 In a quick search for asphalt shingles, we can see that's there's all manner of colors and styles available.
 We've got shingles that range from a simple brick bond, where each one overlaps half above the one and below it to squares and offsets varying wildly in color.